 - Port: The default port of FTP is 21.

-- User: Enter your user name (we had set this option at hosting provider interface – example: firstname.lastname@example.org ).
+- User: Enter your user name (you had set this option at hosting provider interface – example: firstname.lastname@example.org ).

-- Password: Enter your password (we had set this option at hosting provider interface).
+- Password: Enter your password (you had set this option at hosting provider interface).

-Once we have filled all of the information we should press “Connect” then “OK” button.
+Once you filled all the information press Connect then OK button.

 If the connection is successful you should be able to see the directory listing of your FTP server.